Electric Cars

 This SUV is the first from Audi's new e-tron range of all-electric vehicles.
 The luxury car can be seen as a battery-powered equivalent of the company's Q5 and Q7 off-roaders, and is priced from $74,800 before extras.

-For this, buyers get a car which feels more luxurious and feature-packed than anything offered by Tesla, and we expect to see the Audi fight closely against the Jaguar I-Pace and Mercedes EQC, as well as the BMW iX3 and iX due in 2022.
+For this, buyers get a car that feels more luxurious and feature-packed than anything offered by Tesla.
+We expect to see the Audi compete closely with the Jaguar I-Pace and Mercedes EQC, as well as the BMW iX3 and iX due in 2022.

-All that said, the Audi is let down a little by its EPA-rated range of 204 miles, some 50 percent behind the entry-level Tesla Model X and 30 miles short of the Jaguar.
+All that said, the Audi is greatly relieved by its EPA-rated range of 204 miles, some 50 percent behind the entry-level Tesla Model X and 30 miles short of the Jaguar.
 The car, however, is a strong start for Audi and its parent, the Volkswagen Group, which will offer 70 fully electric vehicles by 2028 from its Volkswagen brand, not including Audi, Porsche and others.

-A unique feature of the e-tron is how Audi offers a pair of cameras and displays instead of wing mirrors.
+A unique feature of the e-tron is that Audi offers a pair of cameras and displays instead of wing mirrors.
 This helps to reduce aerodynamic drag, thus increasing range.
-But despite being available in Europe, is still pending regulatory approval in the U.S.
+However, despite being available in Europe, it is still pending regulatory approval in the U.S.

 Even without this option, the e-tron's interior includes three digital displays — one behind the steering wheel and two touch screens for interacting with the car's climate and infotainment systems.